-While the cost of housing has increased significantly for both owner and renter households, renters are at a higher risk for displacement during periods of growth and expansion.
-Currently there are over a half million lower-income households at risk of displacement in the Bay Area, with the majority of them living in San Francisco, Santa Clara and Alameda counties.
+While the cost of housing has increased significantly for both owner and renter households, renters are also at higher risk for displacement during periods of growth and expansion.
+Currently there are hundreds of thousands of lower-income households at risk of displacement in the Bay Area, with the majority of them living in San Francisco, Santa Clara and Alameda counties.

 The lack of adequate tenant protections - or availability of subsidized or "naturally affordable" market-rate units in neighborhoods with quality transit service and other amenities - has accelerated the displacement of lower-income residents and even many businesses from the region's core urban areas.
-Currently, low- and moderate-income renters face displacement risk in the majority of Bay Area cities, and more than half of low-income households live in neighborhoods at risk of or already experiencing displacement and gentrification pressures, according to researchers at the Center for Community Innovation at UC Berkeley.
-As shown in Map 1.1, displacement is no longer just a San Francisco problem, but a regionwide challenge.
+As shown in Map 1.1, displacement is no longer just a San Francisco problem, but a region-wide challenge.

-Given insufficient support for affordable housing, many individuals who perform important but lower-paying jobs face either substandard or overcrowded housing; costly, long-distance work commutes; or sometimes even homelessness - the most severe expression of the region's housing shortage.

-Rising prices in the region's core have driven many low- and moderate -income households to outlying jurisdictions farther away from jobs, transit and amenities, even as low and middle wage job growth has been concentrated in San Francisco, the West Bay and South Bay.
-This further contributes to more development pressures on open space and agricultural land, more pollution from passenger vehicles, adverse health impacts, higher transportation costs and greater levels of highway and transit congestion.
+Given insufficient support for affordable housing, many individuals who perform important but lowerpaying jobs face either substandard or overcrowded and unhealthy housing; costly, long-distance work commutes; or sometimes even homelessness the most severe expression of the region's housing shortage.
+Rising prices in the region's core have driven many lower-income households to outlying jurisdictions farther away from jobs, transit and amenities, even as low- and middle-wage job growth has been concentrated in three counties: San Francisco, San Mateo and Santa Clara.
+This shift contributes to increased development pressures on open space and agricultural lands, more pollution from passenger vehicles, adverse health impacts, higher transportation costs, and greater levels of highway and transit congestion.